YICG-GamesForSeva-zz/Flappy_Bird_Tutorial/README.md

-# Flappy_Bird_Tutorial
+# Flappy Bird Tutorial
-This is going to be the first use of the Flappy Bird Tutorial, and exploring the development of 2D games.
-I will be constantly making changes to GitHub, and that way we all can be able to move forward.
+Clone this to the GFS folder, and ensure that you all can be able to have the common code base and asset base for us to work with.